 Choosing a Motherboard

-Motherboards have a socket for the CPU, so when you look at a CPU specification it will also state the socket.
+Motherboards have a socket for the CPU, so when you look at a CPU specification, it will also state the socket.
 For example, my AMD CPU is an AM3+ socket.
-An Intel chip may use a LGA-1366.
-When looking for a motherboard, chose one that supports the CPU.
+An Intel chip may use an LGA-1366.
+When looking for a motherboard, choose one that supports the CPU.

-The other thing to consider when choosing a motherboard is its form factor, that is its shape, size and location of connectors.
-The most common form factor is ATX which is pretty much the standard for desktop cases.
+The other thing to consider when choosing a motherboard is its form factor: shape, size, and location of connectors.
+The most common form factor is ATX, the standard for desktop cases.
 Other form factors include Micro ATX and Mini/Nano/Pico.
-These are smaller and smaller boards used in small cases and media centre PC's.
+These are smaller and smaller boards used in small cases and media centre PCs.

 Choosing a Graphics Card

-As with CPU's, graphics cards come in two main manufacturers - nVidia and ATI.
+As with CPUs, graphics cards come from two main manufacturers - nVidia and ATI.
 While you can use any graphics card with any CPU, ATI is owned by AMD and the components are theoretically optimized to work together.
-Personally I always go AMD and ATI.
-You don't necessarily need to go for the most expensive and fastest card if your budget doesn't allow.
+I always go to AMD and ATI.
+You don't necessarily need to go for the most expensive and fastest card if your budget doesn't allow it.
 The GPU is the easiest component to upgrade down the line.

 Choosing RAM

-After the CPU and the GPU, the RAM is the third most important factor when it comes to the overall performance of a build.
-There are a few things to consider when deciding on what RAM to opt for.
-First is the DDR version, this must match the motherboard specification.
+After the CPU and the GPU, the RAM is the third most important factor in the overall performance of a build.
+There are a few things to consider when deciding what RAM to opt for.
+First is the DDR version; this must match the motherboard specification.
 The motherboard specification will clearly state what RAM it supports, such as DDR3 or DDR4 and the number of slots.
-RAM is always paired and motherboards will typically have 2 or 4 slots.
-You must fill slots in multiples of 2, you cannot put three sticks of RAM in.
+RAM is always paired, and motherboards typically have 2 or 4 slots.
+You must fill slots in multiples of 2; you cannot put three sticks of RAM in.

-The next consideration is how much RAM do you need?
-Quick answer is as much as you can afford, and typically this is 8GB - 16GB.
-Gaming and video production (editing) use more RAM so go for 32GB if possible.
+The next consideration is how much RAM you need.
+The quick answer is as much as you can afford, typically 8GB - 16GB.
+Gaming and video production (editing) use more RAM, so buy 32GB if possible.
 A computer for office work will generally be OK with 8GB.
-Media centre which will do transcoding and streaming aim for around 16GB.
+A media centre PC will transcode and stream, aiming for around 16GB.

-RAM is sold in packs of matching RAM sticks, so when you buy 8GB of RAM it'll say 2x4GB which is 2 4GB sticks.
-If you are building a gaming PC and want 32GB RAM but the budget won't stretch, go for 2x8GB giving you 16GB RAM and two free slots.
-You can buy another 16GB when the budget does allow.
-Just remember to get the same specification.
+RAM is sold in packs of matching RAM sticks, so buying 8GB of RAM will say 2x4GB, which is two 4GB sticks.
+If you are building a gaming PC and want 32GB RAM but the budget won't stretch, go for 2x8GB, which will give you 16GB RAM and two free slots.
+You can buy another 16GB when the budget allows it.
+Just remember to get the same specifications.

 The speed of the memory you purchase or add to your computer is measured in megahertz.
-Most computers have either 1600 MHz to 2133MHz memory capacity, which is very efficient in handling modern computer applications.
-Check the motherboard specifications as to what frequency is supported and get the fastest you can.
+Most computers have 1600 MHz or 2133MHz memory capacity, which efficiently handles modern computer applications.
+Check the motherboard specifications for what frequency is supported and get the fastest.

 Choosing Storage

-A hard drive or SSD is a key component in your build but how much do you need?
-For a basic office computer around 500GB hard drive should be enough, but for gaming and media centres you need as much as you can get your hands on, and for gaming you need it to be as fast as possible.
+A hard drive or SSD is a key component in your build, but how much do you need?
+A basic office computer with around 500GB hard drive should be enough, but for gaming and media centres, you need as much as you can get your hands on, and for gaming, you need it to be as fast as possible.

 SSD is the fastest type of storage but also the most expensive.
-For the price of a 256GB SSD you can buy 2TB hard drive which is approx 8 times more storage.
-Prices at time of writing, SSD prices come down all the time.
+For a 256GB SSD, you can buy a 2TB hard drive, approximately eight times more storage.
+Prices are correct at the time of writing, and SSD prices come down all the time.

-For media centre PC and video production I'd recommend hard drives 10k RPM speed, office computer can make do with 7200 RPM.
-Gaming I'd personally go for a 1TB SSD.
-Yes it costs a lot, but the speed improvement is very noticeable and games not only load faster, the overall performance is improved as things like textures are loaded dynamically from the SSD.
+I'd recommend hard drives at 10k RPM speed for media centre PCs and video production, and office computers can make do with 7200 RPM.
+Gaming, I'd go for a 1TB SSD.
+Yes, it costs a lot, but the speed improvement is noticeable.
+Games load faster and improve overall performance as things like textures are loaded dynamically from the SSD.

-Another option for all but office PC uses is to get two storage devices.
-I've use this method many times before.
-You need to get a smaller high speed SSD, 256GB-512GB which will be the drive you install Windows and programs onto, then you get a second hard drive which is high capacity, say 2TB, onto which you can install games and store all your data.
-This option is usually cheaper than going for a single large SSD and you get a lot more storage space for your money.
+Another option for all but office PC users is to get two storage devices.
+I've used this method many times before.
+You need to get a smaller high-speed SSD, 256GB-512GB, which will be the drive you install Windows and programs onto, then you get a second hard drive, a high capacity, say 2TB, onto which you can install games and store all your data.
+This option is cheaper than a single large SSD, and you get a lot more storage space for your money.

 Choosing a Power Supply Unit (PSU)

-Power Supply Units are often overlooked during a build but they are crucial and choosing the wrong one will leave you with a system that does not work at all, or it will crash and be unreliable.
-It is also crucial to get a good make as cheaper makes use lower quality parts and as a result either fail to deliver the required power, or fail completely.
-Its worth spending extra to get a quality PSU.
+Power Supply Units are often overlooked during a build, but they are crucial, and choosing the wrong one will leave you with a system that does not work at all, or it will crash and be unreliable.
+It is also crucial to get a good make as cheaper makes use lower quality parts and either fail to deliver the required power or fail.
+It's worth spending extra to get a quality PSU.

 What Spec PSU do I need?
-This question depends on the specification of the parts you decided on.
-Generally the GPU will state in the specifications or system requirements the minimum advised power supply and the connectors it needs.
-This is a value given in watts (W), for example 500W.
-High end gaming system can go upwards of 1000W or more.
-The CPU will also state a system requirement for power supply.
+This question depends on the specifications of the parts you decide on.
+Generally, the GPU will state the minimum advised power supply and the connectors it needs in the specifications or system requirements.
+This value is given in watts (W), for example, 500W.
+High-end gaming systems can go upwards of 1000W or more.
+The CPU will also state a system requirement for the power supply.

-Power supplies generally are listed in 250W increments, so 250W, 500W, 750W and 1000W.
+Power supplies are generally listed in 250W increments, such as 250W, 500W, 750W, and 1000W.
 There are exceptions to this - 300W and 800W.
-I usually take the recommended specification from the graphics card, say 500W and go one or two steps up to 800W.
-If the recommended was 800W I'd go for 1000W.
-This is because its never a good idea to run components at 100% of their capacity.
+I usually take the recommended specification from the graphics card, say 500W, and go one or two steps up to 800W.
+If the recommended were 800W, I'd go for 1000W.
+This is because running components at 100% of their capacity is never a good idea.

-These are a lot of watts I hear you say.
-This is the peak power its capable of delivering, its not the amount of power that is used all the time.
-Typically (at the time of writing anyway) a desktop computer sat at idle will be drawing between 200W and 300W.
-When you play games this could rise to 600W or more if you have dual graphics cards.
+These are a lot of watts, I hear you say.
+This is the peak power it can deliver; it's not the amount of power used all the time.
+Typically (when writing anyway), a desktop computer sitting idle will draw between 200W and 300W.
+When you play games, this could rise to 600W or more if you have dual graphics cards.

 Why is a good PSU so important?
-Just because a power supply is quoted as being 500W doesn't mean it can deliver 500W or provide "clean" electricity.
-Cheaper PSU's use cheap capacitors which cannot hold charge or they don't supply the current well.
-As a result you end up with noise, fluctuations, dips and spikes to the electricity supply which is not good for the sensitive electrical components you just bought.
-At best a cheap power supply will be unreliable and will crash under load.
-At worst a spike will damage components or fail completely.
-Pay the extra for a good make from a reputable supplier its worth it in the long run.
-Trust me, I been there.
+Just because a power supply is quoted as 500W doesn't mean it can deliver 500W or provide "clean" electricity.
+Cheaper PSUs use cheap capacitors that cannot hold a charge or don't supply the current well.
+As a result, you end up with noise, fluctuations, dips and spikes in the electricity supply, which is not good for the sensitive electrical components you just bought.
+At best, a cheap power supply will be unreliable and crash under load.
+At worst, a spike will damage components or fail.
+Pay the extra for a good make from a reputable supplier.
+It's worth it in the long run.
+Trust me, I have been there.

 Choosing a Case

 The choice of case is primarily down to personal aesthetics and preference.
-The case should be large enough to contain the components and support the motherboard form factor you chose.
-It's worth checking the GPU requirement to ensure that there is enough clearance for the card but this generally isn't an issue with standard ATX cases but could be for smaller micro cases.
+The case should be large enough to contain the components and support your chosen motherboard form factor.
+It's worth checking the GPU requirement to ensure enough clearance for the card.
+However, this generally isn't an issue with standard ATX cases but could be for smaller micro cases.

-There are hundreds of designs, shapes and colours to choose from so have a look around and choose one that you like the look of.
+There are hundreds of designs, shapes and colours to choose from, so look around and choose one you like the look of.

 Cooling Options

 The final thing to think about is cooling.
-Computers generate heat and we need to get rid of that heat before it overheats and breaks.
-There are three main things that need cooling and three main ways of cooling them.
+Computers generate heat, and we must eliminate it before it overheats and breaks.
+Three main things need cooling, and three main ways of cooling them.

 The first thing we need to cool is the CPU.
-Generally when you buy a CPU it comes with a heatsink and fan and is perfectly fine for normal use and for an office PC I'd leave it like this.
-There are several upgrades to cooling which affect not only the cooling efficiency but also the noise generated from the fans.
+Generally, when you buy a CPU, it comes with a heatsink and fan and is perfectly fine for normal use, as well as an office PC.
+I'd leave it like this.
+There are several upgrades to cooling, which affect not only the cooling efficiency but also the noise generated by the fans.

 The second component that needs cooling is the graphics card.
 All those games are going to generate a lot of heat.
-Again, GPU's come with heatsink and fans already attached and generally they work well, albeit rather loud!
+Again, GPUs come with heatsink and fans already attached, and generally, they work well, albeit rather loudly!

-Thirdly we need to cool the case because the GPU and CPU heatsinks and fans have taken the heat from the chips to the air which is in the case.
-The case will get hotter and hotter and then the heatsinks wont be able to cool down as well and you'll over heat.
+Thirdly, we need to cool the case because the GPU and CPU heatsinks and fans have taken the heat from the chips to the air, which is in the case.
+The case will get hotter and hotter, the heatsinks won't be able to cool down, and you'll overheat.
 Case cooling usually consists of two fans - one at the front to draw cold air in and one at the back to vent the hot air.
-Your case may come with these already fitted.
-If not they are only a few pounds/dollars to buy.
+Your case may come with these that are already fitted.
+If not, they are only a few pounds/dollars to buy.

-For most users an upgrade to the CPU cooling with an aftermarket heatsink and fan is a good cost effective way to improve cooling without spending a lot of money.
-If you choose an upgraded heatsink its worth getting a tube of thermal compound - Artic Silver for example, as this is far better than the "pad" that comes with the heatsink.
+For most users, an upgrade to the CPU cooling with an aftermarket heatsink and the fan is a good cost-effective way to improve cooling without spending a lot of money.
+If you choose an upgraded heatsink, it's worth getting a tube of the thermal compound - Artic Silver, for example, as this is far better than the "pad" that comes with it.

-For gaming and high performance computers "air cooling" as described above isn't really enough to keep cool, and it doesn't look cool either, so another option is water cooling.
+For gaming and high-performance computers, "air cooling", as described above, isn't enough to keep cool, and it doesn't look cool either, so another option is water cooling.
 This is highly efficient and nearly silent but does cost more.
 You can read more about water cooling in the article below.

 Parts You (may) Need To Buy

-Depending of what you already have around to use you may not need all of these, just make sure you either have each item or you buy it.
+Depending on what you already have around to use, you may not need all of these; make sure you either have each item or you buy it.

 - CPU